 The Validity of the Assumptions

-A leader who is very well trained in critical thinking is essentially curious and is always waiting to discover the what and why hidden behind each assumption, which in principle supports the actions that are taken.
+A leader who is well-trained in critical thinking is curious and is always waiting to discover the what and why hidden behind each assumption, which, in principle, supports the actions that are taken.
 Leadership development emerges from complex problem-solving.

 We have seen this clearly in the last and longest of the economic crises since the 1930s, which motivated the urgent action of governments to save the global bankruptcy of the international financial system by thinking critically.